NatanDantas/NatanDantas/README.md

 ## 👋 Hello!
 Welcome to my Github profile.
 ### My name is Natan Dantas and my nickname is "Neithan"!

-- Atualmente estagiando em Engenharia de dados na Claro Brasil / Currently on a internship in Data Engineering at Claro Brasil
+- Atualmente sou Analista de TI na Claro Brasil / Currently i'm a IT Analyst at Claro Brasil
-- Cursando Análise e Desenvolvimento de Sistemas no Senac - 3° Semestre / Currently attending to System Analysis and Development course on the third semester
+- Cursando Análise e Desenvolvimento de Sistemas no Senac - 4° Semestre / Currently attending to System Analysis and Development course on the fourth semester

 ### 🧑‍💻Tecnologias e Ferramentas / Technologies and IT Tools